gustavotemple/Granify-replication-package/README.md

 bash get_implementations_and_run_aegeus.sh /home/user/choerodon-repos
 ```

-_Result:_ `SERVICES.out` file containing the paths of the controllers
+_Result:_ `SERVICES.out` file containing the paths of the web controllers

-**Step 4:** Aggregate the individual analyses of the controllers using the `writemsdescriptor` flag
+**Step 4:** Aggregate the individual analyses of the web controllers using the `writemsdescriptor` flag

 ```bash
 # Run: